-Note if the flow rate is excessive on the 'slave' remote it will adversely affect the ice bank properties.
-Always reduce the flow rate to below 6 litres / min using a speedfit 15mm service valve on the return recirculation connection on the pump.
+Note. if the flow rate is excessive on the 'slave' remote it will adversely affect the ice bank properties.
+Always reduce the flow rate to between 4 - 8l/pm using a speed fit 15mm service valve on the return recirculation connection on the pump.

-Remote Coolers MUST not have the re-circulating pump disconnected or blocked off, they should always be looped as the return water is used for ice wash.
+Remote Coolers MUST not have the re-circulating pump disconnected or blocked off, they should always be looped, flow rates set correct as the return water is used for ice wash.